 The best processes weight the requirements including the developmental budget requirements.
 All the concepts generated will meet the requirements, but some will meet some requirements better than others.

 In order to choose the best concept, it must be clear how important the development budget requirement is relative to the other requirements.

-Detail design is the phase where you finally have some idea of the tasks involved and start to develop a bottom up plan.
-To this point, all planning and budgeting has been top down.
+Detail design is the phase where you finally have some idea of the tasks involved and start to develop a bottom-up plan.
+To this point, all planning and budgeting have been top-down.

 We recommend to our clients, at the start of the detail design, to first develop a drawing tree.
 A drawing showing the product structure.

 Get the entire engineering team, and the production team, to agree to the drawing tree.
 Once this agreement is in hand, assign the role and responsibility of each drawing to an engineer.

 Get their commitment to when the drawing will be completed, when the part will be prototyped, when the DVT (Design Verification Test) will be done, and the cost.

 One word of caution here.
 Some level of coaching will be necessary for members of the team that has never experienced this type of process before.
 Most engineers are not accustomed to this level of responsibility.

 Expect push back, and anticipate some uncomfortable conversation.
 In all likelihood, they will not like this idea the first time they hear it.